jdomito/artsy-97f3918/_posts/2018-3-10-story-of-the-door.md

 ---
 layout: post
-title:  Story of the door
-categories: story door
+title:  erfwefekjfknerd fvdefgnérd
+ef
+efoeffgvg
 ---

-Mr. Utterson the lawyer was a man of a rugged countenance that was never lighted by a smile; cold, scanty and embarrassed in discourse; backward in sentiment; lean, long, dusty, dreary and yet somehow lovable.
+Mr. Utterson the lawgrgourse; backward in sentiment; lean, long, dusty, dreary and yet somehow lovable.
-At friendly meetings, and when the wine was to his taste, something eminently human beaconed from his eye; something indeed which never found its way into his talk, but which spoke not only in these silent symbols of the after-dinner face, but more often and loudly in the acts of his life.
-He was austere with himself; drank gin when he was alone, to mortify a taste for vintages; and though he enjoyed the theatre, had not crossed the doors of one for twenty years.
-But he had an approved tolerance for others; sometimes wondering, almost with envy, at the high pressure of spirits involved in their misdeeds; and in any extremity inclined to help rather than to reprove.
+At friendly f, and when the wine was to his taste, something eminently human goaldfdd from his eye; something indeed which ndever found its way into his talk, but which spoke not only ingggv these silent symbols of the after-dinner face, but more often and loudly in the acts of his life.
+He was austere with himself; drank gin when he was alone, to mortify a taste for vintages; and though he enjoyed the theatre, had cfftolerance for others; sometimes wondering, almost with envy, at the high pressure of spirits involved in their misdeeds; and in any extremity inclined to help rather than to reprove.
 "I incline to Cain's heresy," he used to say quaintly: "I let my brother go to the devil in his own